top of page

 Leading the horse out and closing the door, Jim noticed something behind the hay.
 He knew exactly what it was.
 Louie!
 That was a problem for another day.

 Jim leaped into the carriage seat like a much younger man.
-As he pulled out to the main road, his thoughts turned to a certain junior clerk in the dry goods store.
+As he urged the horses onto the main road, he started thinking about a certain junior clerk in the dry goods store.
 Perhaps she’d need a ride home.
 His custom burgundy colored carriage seat seemed to be a hit with the ladies.

 © 2024, Susan Stoderl, All Rights Reserved.